 If you are absent without valid excuse (illness or religious observance counts as valid excuse) or on a day you are assigned to be "on call" for "law firm duty day" (see below), your class participation and professionalism points (also described below) will be reduced accordingly.
-Otherwise, students are permitted to miss up to five hours of class without any penalty (each class session counts as two hours of course time).
-If you miss more than five hours of class without excuse, you will be referred to student affairs and may face grade reduction or dismissal from the course.
+Otherwise, students are permitted to miss up to four classes without any penalty.
+If you miss more than four classes without excuse, you will be referred to student affairs and may face grade reduction or dismissal from the course.

 Without seeking special prior permission, students should not be late to class or leave their seats once the class session has begun (except in connection with exercises, group work, or true emergencies).
-As a matter of professionalism, you should take care of all personal needs before class, after class, or during the break between the first part and second part of each class session (a ten minute break will be provided between the first and second part of each class session).
+As a matter of professionalism, you should take care of all personal needs before or after class.
 Violations of these professional norms can also impact your course grade.

-For a range of reasons and as a matter of long-standing generally practice, I do not record class.
+For a range of reasons and as a matter of long-standing generally practice, I do not allow general access to class recordings, which are created for accommodation purposes.
 Instead, I like to meet one-on-one with any student who, with valid excuse, misses class.
 During that meeting I take the time to walk the student through my class notes, review hypotheticals and exercises we might have discussed, and answer any questions the student might have.
-If you wish to schedule a one-on-one session after missing a class with valid reason, please email me to schedule an appointment.
+If you wish to schedule a one-on-one session after missing a class, please email me to schedule an appointment.